analogcode/Swift-Radio-Pro/README.md

 ##Setup

 The "SwiftRadio-Settings.swift" file contains some project settings to get you started.
+Enter your own LastFM Key.

 ##Stations